Description

 Impact

 The Linux kernel Bluetooth subsystem contains a race condition in bt_sock_poll where the accept queue is walked without synchronization while a child socket may be unlinked and its last reference dropped.
 This unsynchronized access can lead to a use‑after‑free scenario, potentially causing kernel memory corruption or a crash that disrupts entire system operation.
-The weakness is a classic unsynchronized race condition that can be exploited to force a denial of service or, in the worst case, an attacker‑controlled fault in kernel memory.
-The vulnerability is classified under CWE‑362 and CWE‑416.
+The weakness can be exploited to force a worst‑case, attacker‑controlled fault in kernel memory.
+The vulnerability is classified under CWE‑820.

 Affected Systems